Oluwatodimu/book-catalogue/DISCUSSION.md

 was given.
 All the work presented in this project is solely my own effort, and I did not collaborate with or seek help from anyone else during the development process.

-I also certify that I have thoroughly completed the main requirements outlined in the test and, where applicable, addressed the bonus requirements as well.
+I also certify that I have thoroughly completed the main requirements outlined in the test.
 I have approached this task with complete honesty and integrity, ensuring that all work is original and reflects my understanding and skills.

 ### Project Functionality Overview